 Computer Stuff

-For years I've used PC's running MS Windows (required for CAD work, mostly SolidWorks these days).
-Back in 2003, I picked up a Mac, which opened a window to the world of UNIX & Open Source software.
-This led me to Linux, where I settled on Grml, a Debian based distro.
-I typically use the framebuffer console running applications like Mutt, Vim, Irssi, ELinks, w3m and VFU inside a Screen session.
-I've found this to be a rather fast, resource-efficient and usable setup.
-When the need arises for graphical applications, X-windows running a light-weight window manager like Fluxbox, or xmonad does the job.
+In my primary job I use PC’s running MS Windows (required for CAD, mostly SolidWorks these days), but for personal projects I use Linux (Grml, a Debian based distro).
+I like the power and flexibility of using Free/Open-Source software, and prefer the minimal low-distraction interface of a character-cell terminal running cli and ncurses applications.
+I typically use the framebuffer console running applications like Mutt, Vim, ELinks, w3m, mpd and vfu inside a Screen session.
+I’ve found this to be a rather fast, resource-efficient and usable setup.
+When the need arises for graphical applications, the i3 window manager does the job.
+My configuration files and shell scripts are on Github: github.com/b79

 Free/Open-Source Software